-Many people are probably wondering why is their fasting blood sugar higher on low carb.
+Many people are probably wondering why is their fasting blood sugar higher on low carbs.
 As a matter of fact, dozens of paleo and ketogenic forums have discussions on this topic.

-However,we should not jump into conclusions, there are 5 things we should know.
+However, we should not jump to conclusions, there are 5 things we should know.

 People should bear in mind that technical reasons can lead to higher sugar readings.
 The US Federal Drug Administration, i.e., FDA allows home sugar monitors to have a variance of 15 percent in the results.

 This means that one reading of 100 mg or dl may be as high as 115 and as low as 85 which is a big variation.
 The software engineer, Dave Feldman, said that he had a huge variation in the results.